SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 * **Create the roles and capabilities of your team**.
 Assign [Cloud SIEM role capabilities](/docs/manage/users-roles/roles/role-capabilities/#cloud-siem) to ensure the analysts on your team have access to Cloud SIEM and can interact with the insights, signals, rules, and entities they need to complete their investigations.
 * **Create custom content**.
 Work with your SOC teammates to create custom log and ingest mappings, rules, insights, and actions that suit your organization's needs.

+## Automation

 ### Why automate?

-Automations are a key feature of Cloud SIEM that can help manage insights without a lot of manual effort.
+[Automation](/docs/cse/automation/) is a key feature of Cloud SIEM that can help manage insights without a lot of manual effort.
 Automations are composed of "smart actions" such as enrichments and notifications that can be automatically triggered under a set of circumstances, such as an insight being created or closed.
 Cloud SIEM automations use playbooks, a pre-defined set of actions in a linear or branching workflow to execute when the proper circumstances arise.

 There are several reasons you might want to automate some security tasks:
 * **Faster responses**.
 Automating parts of your SOC can mean faster response times.